U.S. sanctions set to slow Rosneft's dollar debt, not oil deals

 FUNDING SQUEEZE

-Thus far, Washington’s sanctions have had only a limited impact on the Russian energy industry, a cornerstone of the country's $2-trillion (£1.17 trillion) economy, resulting mostly in higher borrowing costs for domestic companies.
+Thus far, Washington’s sanctions have had only a limited impact on the Russian energy industry, a cornerstone of the country's $2-trillion economy, resulting mostly in higher borrowing costs for domestic companies.

 Even as the pressure has mounted over recent months, executives from Total, BP, Statoil and ExxonMobil have all visited Russia, underlining the importance they attach to business with the world's leading oil producer with current output of around 10.5 million barrels per day (bpd).
 Rosneft alone pumps about 40 percent of that.